 What is a mentor?

-During your application you have to choose two preferred mentors, and when you are accepted to the program you will be assigned to one of them.
-The role of a mentor is to help you drawing up your individual curriculum, and to give you further advice during your studies.
+When you are accepted to the program you will be assigned to a mentor chosen among the list of mentors.
+The mentor co-chairs the thesis exam and can provide advice during your IDB studies (e.g. research, career).
 Your mentor does not have to be the supervisor of your Master’s thesis.
 You can find the list of potential mentors here: Mentors

 How do I find out which mentor I should choose?